 Southbank Centre, with its origins in the 1951 Festival of Britain, is one of the great democratic and imaginative buildings of the last century and holds a unique place in the London arts scene.

-This restoration and redesign was primarily a conservation project to replace building services, improve environmental performance, upgrade infrastructure to support an ever-widening artistic programme, and improve disabled access for audiences and artists.
-This foundation of renewal and upgrading of the existing buildings has given them a new lease of life and a low maintenance future.
+Whilst primarily a conservation project to replace building services, improve environmental performance and upgrade infrastructure, the revitalised building is now able to fully support an ever-widening artistic programme, and improve disabled access for audiences and artists.

-The works also reinterpret the Hayward Gallery's iconic pyramid roof with a solution that allows controlled natural light back into the galleries, described by Henry Moore in the context of the new galleries as “God’s daylight”.
+At the Hayward Gallery, the works reinterpret the iconic pyramid roof with a solution that allows controlled natural light back into the galleries, described by Henry Moore in the context of the new galleries as “God’s daylight”.
 Achieving this successful daylight was raised as “a matter of the utmost importance” by the Arts Council to the GLC in 1966 while the buildings were under construction and continues to be at the heart of the project.

 The project was undertaken with the generous support of Arts Council England and the Heritage Lottery Fund as well as trusts and foundations, individuals and Southbank Centre's friends.